-If approved as part of the 2007-09 state budget, the investments will support collaborative efforts between the Medical College of Wisconsin and other institutions in the southeastern Wisconsin region, including the Milwaukee School of Engineering
+If approved as part of the 2007-09 state budget, the investments will support collaborative efforts between the Medical College of Wisconsin and other institutions in the southeastern Wisconsin region, including the Milwaukee School of Engineering, and Marquette University.

 The funding will support the cost of purchase and installation of a new General Electric MRI scanner for expanded research in the Functional Magnetic Resonance Imaging Center at the Medical College.